Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Filter Weight Distributions

-Based on the above results, the difference between the two training methods is that the optimization loss $L_{adv}(x,y)$ of the adversarial training adds a gradient regularization constraint based on the optimization loss $L(x,y)$ of the standard training, and the gradient regularization term constraint will directly affect the update of the model weight.
-Specifically, in the standard training process, the model weight $w_{nat}$ is updated based on the $L(x,y)$ according to the gradient descent criterion:
+Based on the above analysis, the difference between the two training methods is that the optimization loss $L_{adv}(x,y)$ of the adversarial training adds a gradient regularization constraint $\epsilon\mid\mid\partial_xL(x,y)\mid\mid_q$ based on the optimization loss $L(x,y)$ of the standard training, and the gradient regularization term constraint will directly affect the update of the model weight.
+Specifically, in the training process, standard model weight $w_{nat}$ and robust model weights $w_{adv}$ is updated according to the gradient descent criterion:

-where $\eta$ is the learning rate of the weight, $\partial_{w_{nat}}L(x,y)$ is the partial derivative of the $L(x,y)$ relative to the weights $w_{nat}$.
-During the adversarial training process, the weights $w_{adv}$ are updated as follows:
+where $\eta$ is the learning rate of the weight, $\partial_{w_{nat}}L(x,y)$ and $\partial_{w_{adv}}L(x,y)$ is the partial derivative of the $L(x,y)$ relative to the weights $w_{nat}$ and $w_{adv}$. {Then we assume that both the standard model and robust model have a weight $w_0$ randomly initialized with the same means and variances}.
+Based on Eq.(\ref{gradient1}) and Eq.(\ref{gradient2}), the expectations of standard model weight $w_{nat}$ and robust model weights $w_{adv}$ can be formulated as follows: {

-In the initial state, the model weight $w_0$ is randomly initialized with the same means and variances.
-Based on this assumption, whether a model obtained by standard training or a model obtained by adversarial training, the model weight $w_0$ in the initial state has the same distribution.
-Since the update of the model weight $w_0$ depends on the gradient descent criterion, after the loss function guide the update, the expectations of the model weight are respectively as follows: